-- Are the narrative and description detailed, clear, and focused, creating a sense of the object and moment? - Does the essay discuss and communicate the significance of the person, place, time represented with clarity and depth, going beyond a general discussion? - Does the writing reflect critical and careful thought, going beyond surface reactions? - Is it organized to move the reader through the story and show creativity and attention to movement as well as the overall tone?
+- Are the narrative and description detailed, clear, and focused, creating a sense of the object and moment? - Does the essay discuss and communicate the significance of the person, place, time represented with clarity and depth, going beyond a general discussion? - Does the writing reflect critical and careful thought, going beyond surface reactions? - Is it organized to move the reader through the story? - Does it show creativity and attention to creating the overall tone?